deepilla/gokismet/README.md

 }
 ```

+### Reporting mistakes to Akismet

+To notify Akismet of spam it failed to catch or legitimate content incorrectly
+flagged as spam, follow steps 1 and 2 above, then call `MarkSpam` or `MarkNotSpam`.

 ## Testing

-In order to run the tests for this package you need to create a JSON file named `testconfig.json` in the main project directory.
-This file contains configuration settings for the tests (including your Akismet API key).
-It should look something like this:
+Gokismet's tests require an Akismet API key to pass.
+If you want to run the tests yourself you must provide your own API key in a JSON file named `testconfig.json` (along with a few other settings).
+The file should look something like this:

 ``` json
 {